-- 3. The impact the development in this area may have on areas that have already been targeted for growth or are being invested in by the City for growth. - 4.
-The possibility of a developer's agreement be investigated to require a care facility as the only allowable development [within a medium-density-zoned area]. - 5.
+- 3. The impact the development in this area may have on areas that had already been targeted for growth or are being invested in by the City for growth. - 4.
+The possibility of a Developer's Agreement be investigated to require a care facility as the only allowable development [within a medium-density-zoned area]. - 5.
 Consideration be given to ensure the protection of the natural area of at least at or before the tree line. - 6.
 The subject area be provided with two zoning designations with the minimum zoning necessary for the care facility and low-density housing.

 Following the newly instituted Major LUPP Amendment process, no Council action was requested at this meeting.
-Mr. Kuester described the next steps, which would include annexation, rezoning, LUPP change, and approval of a subdivision.
+Mr. Kuester reiterated the necessary next steps, which would include annexation, rezoning, LUPP change, and approval of a subdivision.